 Stages of ovarian cancer

-- Stage 2: The pelvis is limited.
+- Stage 2: It’s only affecting the pelvis

 How to detect ovarian cancer

 You must undergo routine checkups from time to time to find out if everything’s alright.
 There’s nothing like prevention to be able to detect a possible problem early on.
 During a pelvic exam, the doctor will feel the ovaries and uterus to examine their size, shape and consistency.
 This way, any type of cancer associated with the reproductive system can be found at an early stage.

 There’s a test known as the Papanicolaou.
 It’s effective for early detection of cancer in the uterine ring.
 However, it doesn’t detect ovarian cancer unless it’s already at an advanced stage.

 2. Be careful with the genetic component

 About 10 percent of cases of ovarian cancer are genetic.
 This means there’s likely a family history of this disease.
 Women at higher risk can have a test to evaluate the mutations in their genes BRCA1 and BRCA2.
 It’s a simple blood test to determine her risk of cancer but can also determine if she’s already at an early stage of it.